+Comparability to international best practice

+Overarching measures

-Comparability to international best practice Overarching measures New Zealand's Fisheries Act requires fish stocks to be managed at or above a level that produces the maximum sustainable yield.
-This requirement is consistent with New Zealand's obligations under: - the United Nations Convention on the Law of the Sea 1982 (UNCLOS); - the United Nations Fish Stocks Agreement (UNFSA); and - the Food and Agriculture Organisation (FAO) Code of Conduct for Responsible Fisheries.
+New Zealand's Fisheries Act requires fish stocks to be managed at or above a level that produces the maximum sustainable yield.
+This requirement is consistent with New Zealand's obligations under:

+- the United Nations Convention on the Law of the Sea 1982 (UNCLOS); - the United Nations Fish Stocks Agreement (UNFSA); and - the Food and Agriculture Organisation (FAO) Code of Conduct for Responsible Fisheries.

 UNCLOS, which New Zealand ratified in 1996, is an international agreement that defines the rights and responsibilities of nations with respect to their use of the world's oceans.
 It is a broadly-worded agreement that establishes guidelines for developing, protecting and managing marine resources.
-Among other matters, UNCLOS requires coastal states to determine the allowable catch of living resources in their EEZs so as to "maintain or restore populations of harvested species at levels 38 Ministry for Primary Industries (2015) 39 Ministry for Primary Industries (2018).
+Among other matters, UNCLOS requires coastal states to determine the allowable catch of living resources in their EEZs so as to "maintain or restore populations of harvested species at levels which can produce the maximum sustainable yield, as qualified by relevant environmental and economic factors".42

-Section Detail Report Managing for Sustainability, published29 May 2019 which can produce the maximum sustainable yield, as qualified by relevant environmental and economic factors".40 Identical obligations are set out in the UN Fish Stocks Agreement which governs how countries should co-operate to manage highly migratory and straddling stocks (i.e., fish species that range across the jurisdictional boundaries of coastal states).41 The UN Fish Stocks Agreement is incorporated directly into New Zealand's Fisheries Act in Schedule 1A.
-The non-binding FAO Code of Conduct for Responsible Fisheries, adopted in 1995, contains similar guidance on stock management targets.42 When developing the Harvest Strategy Standard and the Research and Science Information Standard, FNZ examined the best-practice approaches of other countries and international fisheries organisations and adapted those practices to suit New Zealand's management system.43 International recognition New Zealand's performance in managing fish stocks sustainably has been backed up by international studies.
+Identical obligations are set out in the UN Fish Stocks Agreement which governs how countries should co-operate to manage highly migratory and straddling stocks (i.e., fish species that range across the jurisdictional boundaries of coastal states).43 The UN Fish Stocks Agreement is incorporated directly into New Zealand's Fisheries Act in Schedule 1A.
+The non-binding FAO Code of Conduct for Responsible Fisheries, adopted in 1995, contains similar guidance on stock management targets.44

+When developing the Harvest Strategy Standard and the Research and Science Information Standard, FNZ examined the best-practice approaches of other countries and international fisheries organisations and adapted those practices to suit New Zealand's management system.45

+International recognition

+New Zealand's performance in managing fish stocks sustainably has been backed up by international studies.
+A 2020 review identified New Zealand as one of several regions in the world where fish stock biomass has been retained near or above BMSY as a result of conservative fisheries management practices.
 In 2016 a survey of 28 countries, including the top 20 countries in terms of total wild fisheries landings, found a strong correlation between good management regimes and healthy fish stocks.
-Three characteristics were particularly important to good outcomes, all of which are central to New Zealand's approach: (1) the scientific assessment of the status of the stocks, (2) limiting fishing pressure, and (3) enforcing regulations.
-In this survey New Zealand ranked fifth in the world for healthy fish stocks.44 In 2011, the Fisheries Centre at the University of British Columbia, Canada, rated New Zealand as the leading country among 41 surveyed for the quality of its fisheries monitoring, control and surveillance.45 Over 70% of the deepwater fisheries catch, or around half of New Zealand's wild-caught seafood, has been independently verified against the Marine Stewardship Council Fisheries Standard,46 including fisheries catching albacore tuna, hake, hoki, ling, orange roughy, skipjack tuna, and southern blue whiting.47 Terms and definitions ACE - Annual Catch Entitlement, an annual harvest right derived from quota shares.
-At the beginning of the fishing year each quota share generates a tonnage of ACE which varies depending on the TACC for the stock Biological Reference Point - a benchmark against which the biomass or abundance of the stock, or the fishing mortality rate (or exploitation rate), or catch itself can be measured in order to determine stock status.
-These reference points can be targets, thresholds or limits depending on their intended use [MPI (2008)] Biomass - the size of a fish stock in units of weight.
-Often, biomass refers to only one part of the stock (e.g., spawning biomass, recruited biomass or vulnerable biomass) [MPI (2008)] \mathbf{B}{MSY} - The average stock biomass that results from taking an average catch of MSY under various types of harvest strategies.
-Often expressed in terms of spawning biomass, but may also be expressed as recruited or vulnerable biomass [MPI (2008)] Customary fishing - fishing undertaken not for the purpose of sale and in accordance with Maori customary noncommercial fishing regulations 40 UNCLOS (1982).
+Three characteristics were particularly important to good outcomes, all of which are central to New Zealand's approach: (1) the scientific

+$^{^{42}}$ UNCLOS (1982).
 See Article 61, Conservation of living resources.

-41 UN Fish stocks agreement (1982).
+43 UN Fish stocks agreement (1982).

-42 UN FAO (1995), see clause 7.2.1.
+44 UN FAO (1995), see clause 7.2.1.

-43 Ministry of Fisheries (2008) and Ministry for Primary Industries (2011).
+45 Ministry of Fisheries (2008) and Ministry for Primary Industries (2011).